Quasiperiodic solutions of the generalized SQG equation: Approximate inverse

-As mentioned in the previous section, we will focus on the reversible, $\frac{2\pi}{\mathtt{M}}$-translation invariant embeddings that are close to the trivial embedding.
-More precisely, we assume the following: The embedding $i_0$ depends on $\omega$ for some $\Omega_1\subset \Omega_0$ and denoting
+As mentioned in the previous chapter, we will focus on the reversible, $\frac{2\pi}{\mathtt{M}}$-translation invariant embeddings that are close to the trivial embedding .
+More precisely, we assume the following: The embedding $i_0$ depends on $\omega$ for some $\Omega_1\subset \Omega_0$ and denoting we assume that